maxhayne/distributed-file-system/README.md

 The *Client* offers directions on how to it is to be used when you run the 'help' command (or when it is given a known command with improper usage).

 The *Controller*, the *Client*, and the *ChunkServers* can all be run on different machines, but this script, for demo purposes, runs them locally on one machine.
 It does this by creating a folder for each *ChunkServer* in another folder called 'serverDirectories'.
 This way, any files stored on the distributed file system are contained within the project directory, albeit spread across folders in chunks or shards.
-After storing file, it can be neat to watch the folders populate, or repair themselves after deletions.
+After storing a file, it can be neat to watch the folders populate, or repair themselves after deletions.

 ## A quick overview